hacksparrow/mongoose-pages/README.md

 **Pros**

-1. Familiar concept of `docsPerPage` and `pageNumber`
+1. Familiar concept of `docsPerPage` and `pageNumber`.
+2. Can implemented paged navigation system.
-2. Can jump to any page number
+3. Can jump to any page.

 **Cons**